fairdataihub/fairdataihub.org/blog/f-uji-fairness-assessment.md

 ## FAIR in Theory, Difficult in Practice

 Modern research workflows depend on datasets that are not only available, but also precisely described, machine-readable, and reusable.
-The FAIR principles—Findable, Accessible, Interoperable, and Reusable provide that structure, but implementing them consistently is difficult.
-Metadata drifts, documentation changes, and repository requirements evolve.
-This makes manual FAIR validation unreliable and expensive to maintain across dataset versions.
+The FAIR (Findable, Accessible, Interoperable, and Reusable) principles provide high-level instructions for achieving that, but validating or checking manually if datasets are compliant with the FAIR principle is difficult to achieve, especially at scale.

 ## Why Automated FAIR Assessment?

 Manual FAIR review almost always breaks down at scale.
-Evaluating a dataset by hand means scanning the landing page, checking for a DOI, confirming license visibility, digging through JSON-LD, and guessing whether the metadata covers provenance, distributions, or standardized schemas.
+Evaluating a dataset by hand means scanning the landing page, checking for a unique and persistent identifier like a DOI (Digital Object Identifier), confirming license visibility, digging through JSON-LD, and guessing whether the metadata covers provenance, distributions, or standardized schemas.
 Different reviewers make different assumptions, and results are rarely repeatable.

 Automated assessment eliminates this ambiguity.
-With a single query, F-UJI evaluates a dataset against a defined set of FAIR criteria and returns:

-- deterministic, machine-actionable results
-- transparent reasoning for each metric
-- standardized scoring
-- outputs that can be integrated directly into QA pipelines or release workflows

-Automation turns FAIR compliance from a subjective review into a testable, version-controlled property of the dataset.
+A popularly used tool for automated assessment of FAIRness is [F-UJI](https://www.f-uji.net/).

 ## F-UJI as a FAIR Evaluation Tool